MicrosoftDocs/azure-dev-docs/articles/python/quickstart-python-web-azd-templates.md

    Substitute `<template name>` with one of the templates from the [table above](#choose-a-template), such as *azure-django-postgres-aca* for example.

-   When prompted for an environment name, use *azd-quickstart-dev* or any other name.
+   When prompted for an environment name, use *azdtest* or any other name.
 This will be used when naming Azure resource groups and resources.
+For best results, use a short name, lower case latters, no special characters.

 3. To authenticate azd to your Azure account, enter the following commands in your terminal and follow the prompt: